KasdevTech/kasdevtech.github.io/content/Azure/appgw_issues.md

 ```

 Final Tips:
-Use custom probes over default probes
+- Use custom probes over default probes
-Always test probe path manually in browser or Postman
+- Always test probe path manually in browser or Postman
-For HTTPS, check backend certs and hostname validation
+- For HTTPS, check backend certs and hostname validation
-Use FQDN only if DNS is guaranteed to resolve
+- Use FQDN only if DNS is guaranteed to resolve

-References:
-Troubleshoot App Gateway backend health
-Custom probes

 Need help debugging your Gateway?

 Drop a comment or reach out on LinkedIn!

 – Kasi @ KasdevTech 🚀